MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 ![Gmail recipient experience for OME and AIP](../media/ome-message.png)

 For the users sending the email, their workflow is no different from sending a protected email to a user in their own organization.
-For example, they can select the **Do Not Forward** button that the Azure Information Protection client can add to the Outlook ribbon or this Do Not Forward functionality can be integrated into a label that users select, so that the email is classified as well as protected:
+For example, they can select the **Do Not Forward** button that the Azure Information Protection client can add to the Outlook ribbon.
+Or, this Do Not Forward functionality can be integrated into a label that users select, so that the email is classified as well as protected:

 ![Selecting a label configured for Do Not Forward](../media/recipients-only-label.png)